dair-ai/pe-for-llms/exercises/exercise-1.md

 Answer:
 ```

-4) Modify the prompt below to instruct the model to provide any explanation to the answer selected.
+4) Modify the prompt below to instruct the model to provide an explanation to the answer selected.

 ```
 Classify the text into neutral, negative or positive.